BlueQuartzSoftware/DREAM3D/Source/Plugins/Generic/Documentation/GenericFilters/GenerateVectorColors.md

 Generic Filters (Misc)

 ## Description ##
-This filter generates a color for each cell based on the vector assigned to that cell in the input vector data array.
+This filter generates a color for each **Element** based on the vector assigned to that **Element** in the input vector data array.
 The color scheme assigns a unique color to all points on the unit hemisphere using a HSV-like scheme.

-### Originating Data Notes ###

 ## Input Options ##
 | Option | Type |
 |-------|-------|
 | Vectors Array Path | DataArrayPath |